Porges/ways-to-play/src/games/pei/pei.md

 > hidden: true
 > ```
 >
-> The cards for <span lang="jav-Latn">Macan</span>.
+> The cards for <span lang="jv-Latn">Macan</span>.

 ### Possible bets

-Firstly, the game can be played without a stake (<span lang="jav-Latn">jentolan</span> ‘stings’?); in this case, whoever loses becomes the dealer and must shuffle, deal, and count for the next round.
+Firstly, the game can be played without a stake (<span lang="jv-Latn">jentolan</span> ‘stings’?); in this case, whoever loses becomes the dealer and must shuffle, deal, and count for the next round.

 Ways to bet with money include:

-**<span lang="jav-Latn">Totohan wudon</span>** ‘middle stakes’: each player bets a fixed stake into the pot, the winner taking ⅔ and the second taking ⅓.
+**<span lang="jv-Latn">Totohan wudon</span>** ‘middle stakes’: each player bets a fixed stake into the pot, the winner taking ⅔ and the second taking ⅓.
 If the winner manages to obtain at least 350 points then they take the whole pot.

-**<span lang="jav-Latn">Totohan bayaran/rampung</span>** ‘payment stakes’ or ‘settled stakes’: players pay bets to each other based upon the following scheme:
+**<span lang="jv-Latn">Totohan bayaran/rampung</span>** ‘payment stakes’ or ‘settled stakes’: players pay bets to each other based upon the following scheme:

-- <span lang="jav-Latn">té lumrah</span> (‘normal payment’): if the player achieves at least 200 points (example value 5¢), paid by the loser to the winner (but not by the middle player)
+- <span lang="jv-Latn">té lumrah</span> (‘normal payment’): if the player achieves at least 200 points (example value 5¢), paid by the loser to the winner (but not by the middle player)
-- <span lang="jav-Latn">té mati</span> (‘dead payment’): if the player fails to achieve 200 points (example value 10¢), paid to the winner
+- <span lang="jv-Latn">té mati</span> (‘dead payment’): if the player fails to achieve 200 points (example value 10¢), paid to the winner
-- <span lang="jav-Latn">belahan</span> (‘split’): if the winner achieves 350 points (example value 10¢), paid by both other players
+- <span lang="jv-Latn">belahan</span> (‘split’): if the winner achieves 350 points (example value 10¢), paid by both other players
-- <span lang="jav-Latn">patang atusan</span> (‘four hundred’): if the winner achieves 400 points (example value 10¢), paid by both other players
+- <span lang="jv-Latn">patang atusan</span> (‘four hundred’): if the winner achieves 400 points (example value 10¢), paid by both other players

-Note that the bets are cumulative; if the winner achieves 400 points they will receive both <span lang="jav-Latn">belahan</span> and <span lang="jav-Latn">patang atusan</span>.
+Note that the bets are cumulative; if the winner achieves 400 points they will receive both <span lang="jv-Latn">belahan</span> and <span lang="jv-Latn">patang atusan</span>.

-In addition, players can pay to each other the <span lang="jav-Latn">jung</span> based upon the difference in scores, for example 5¢ for every 10 points (rounded up).
+In addition, players can pay to each other the <span lang="jv-Latn">jung</span> based upon the difference in scores, for example 5¢ for every 10 points (rounded up).
 If the winner has 354, the middle 322, and the loser 275, then the winner takes (32pts = 4×5¢) 20¢ from the middle and (79pts = 8×5¢) 40¢ from the loser, and the middle takes (47pts = 5×5¢) 25¢ from the loser.

-**<span lang="jav-Latn">Toh paréwanan</span>** (‘reckless stakes’): this is the combination of <span lang="jav-Latn">wudon</span> and <span lang="jav-Latn">rampung</span> at the same time.
+**<span lang="jv-Latn">Toh paréwanan</span>** (‘reckless stakes’): this is the combination of <span lang="jv-Latn">wudon</span> and <span lang="jv-Latn">rampung</span> at the same time.

-**<span lang="jav-Latn">Wul-wulan</span>** (Surakarta, something about the moon?) or **<span lang="jav-Latn">nir</span>** (Yogyakarta, ‘on edge’): stakes are paid into the pot and are taken by the first player to reach 400 points.
+**<span lang="jv-Latn">Wul-wulan</span>** (Surakarta, something about the moon?) or **<span lang="jv-Latn">nir</span>** (Yogyakarta, ‘on edge’): stakes are paid into the pot and are taken by the first player to reach 400 points.
 If no one does, then additional stakes are added into the pot each round until someone achieves 400 points.
-Thus, this betting method functions like a jackpot. **<span lang="jav-Latn">Toh jedhil</span>** (Yogyakarta, ‘extract stakes’) is similar to this but if no one wins 400 points, bets are not added, and small amounts are taken from the pot (e.g. if the wagers are 25¢ then the winner gets 10¢ and second 5¢; if the winner gets 350 points 15¢, and if 400 points 20¢).
+Thus, this betting method functions like a jackpot. **<span lang="jv-Latn">Toh jedhil</span>** (Yogyakarta, ‘extract stakes’) is similar to this but if no one wins 400 points, bets are not added, and small amounts are taken from the pot (e.g. if the wagers are 25¢ then the winner gets 10¢ and second 5¢; if the winner gets 350 points 15¢, and if 400 points 20¢).
 When the pot runs too low it is replenished.

 ## Variants